 While working on the baritone version of the Daily Ukulele: Leap Year Edition last year, I had a chance to test drive the bari with all kinds of popular songs from the 1950s, ’60s, ’70s, and beyond.
 The chords in pop songs get more exotic in the late 1960s and 1970s and it was interesting to hear how they sounded in DGBE tuning.
 Sometimes I found that the sound of certain chords on the bari wasn’t working for me.
 Take the E minor 7 chord, for example.

-I have written about how the rootless “Hawaiian D7” chord often sounds better in context than the traditional barred D7.
+In a previous column (Spring 2017), I wrote about how the rootless “Hawaiian D7” chord often sounds better in context than the traditional barred D7.
 Of course, personal taste comes into play here, but all of this suggests that the ukulele can tolerate a good deal of experimentation, especially with chord voicing.
-One last thought on Em7 was that on some songs, simply playing the one-fingered E minor (Figure 4) was the best substitute of all.
-Similarly, sometimes the typical baritone B minor 7 chord (Figure 5) sounded weak on certain songs and the fuller sounding B minor (Figure 6) was a better choice.
+One last thought on Em7 was that on some songs, simply playing the one-fingered E minor (Fig. 4) was the best substitute of all.
+Similarly, sometimes the typical baritone B minor 7 chord (Fig. 5) sounded weak on certain songs and the fuller sounding B minor (Fig. 6) was a better choice.

-Figure 9 is variant of that shape, but either of these fifth-position chord shapes can sound out of context when surrounded by first-position chords.
-Figure 10 and Figure 11 are two easy-to-play substitutions that reduce the number of notes in the chord, making these two shapes suggestions of a Cmaj7, rather than the full chord.
+Fig. 9 is variant of that shape, but either of these fifth-position chord shapes can sound out of context when surrounded by first-position chords.
+Fig. 10 and Fig. 11 are two easy-to-play substitutions that reduce the number of notes in the chord, making these two shapes suggestions of a Cmaj7, rather than the full chord.
 Fig. 10 maintains the major 7 (B) but loses the root, while Fig. 11 keeps the root (C) but loses the major 7.
 Once again, on some songs these easier variants actually sounded better.